lukephelan/nutritionists_friend/README.md

-6. Deleting intakes when there is a depending entry in a second table
+6. Deleting intakes when there is a dependant entry in a second table